Thomas Sankara: Criticism

 The British development organization Oxfam recorded the arrest of trade union leaders in 1987.
 In 1984, seven individuals associated with the previous régime in Burkina Faso were accused of treason and executed after a summary trial.
 Non-governmental organizations and unions were harassed or placed under the authority of the Committees for the Defense of the Revolution, branches of which were established in each workplace and which functioned as 'organs of political and social control'.

 Three days after Sankara had assumed power in 1983 through the popular revolution, the National Union of African Teachers of Upper Volta (SNEAHV) called Sankara and his government fascist and called upon workers to be ready to fight for their freedom.
-As a result, the government ordered the arrest of four key figures of the SNEAHV, one was released shortly after.
-In response, the SNEAHV called upon a national teachers' strike to protest the arrests.
-The government saw this as something that endangered the politically weak Upper Volta which had already faced five coups since its independence.
+As a result, the government ordered the arrest of four key figures of the SNEAHV; one was released shortly after.
+In response, the SNEAHV called for a national teachers' strike to protest the arrests.
+The government saw this as something that endangered the politically weak Upper Volta, which had already faced five coups since its independence.
 Therefore, the minister for National Education called upon directors of private schools "not to use the services of the strikers in their establishments".
 The call affected 1300-1500 teachers.

 Popular Revolutionary Tribunals, set up by the government throughout the country, placed defendants on trial for corruption, tax evasion or 'counter-revolutionary' activity.
 Procedures in these trials, especially legal protections for the accused, did not conform to international standards.
 According to Christian Morrisson and Jean-Paul Azam of the Organisation for Economic Co-operation and Development, the 'climate of urgency and drastic action in which many punishments were carried out immediately against those who had the misfortune to be found guilty of unrevolutionary behaviour, bore some resemblance to what occurred in the worst days of the French Revolution, during the Reign of Terror.
 Although few people were killed, violence was widespread'.